University Avenue | US-189 | 920 South to 400 South Provo | Bridge Work

 Replacing the viaduct will provide a bridge that meets current design standards, improves visibility for drivers and safety for all users.
 The new bridge will have a service life of approximately 75 years.

-Maintaining this crossing is vital to the surrounding area and a key transporation facitilty for the traveling public.
+Maintaining this crossing is vital to the surrounding area and a key transportation facility for the traveling public.
 The new bridge features improved pedestrian connectivity from 920 South to 400 South, with eight feet wide sidewalks and bike lanes in both directions, greatly benefiting all users of the bridge.
-UDOT is committed to designing transportation infrastructure that safely and efficiently accomodates all users, including pedestrians, bicyclists, and vehicles.
+We are committed to designing transportation infrastructure that safely and efficiently accommodates all users, including pedestrians, bicyclists, and vehicles.

 Contact Information